Feb 10, 2021

-What Is Overland Flooding And Overland Flood Insurance?
+What Is Overland Flood Insurance?

 Overland floods and coastal floods are two considered differently for insurance purposes.
-Floods from coastal waters, storm surge, salt water and tidal waves are not covered as part of overland flood insurance policies.
+Floods from coastal waters, storm surge, salt water and tidal waves are not covered as part of overland flood policies.

 Why Isn't Flood Damage From Coastal Storms Covered?

 The purpose of insurance is to spread risk among many policyholders.
 Storm surges or tidal waves are risks for only the small percentage of the population who live in coastal areas.
 Since most homeowners aren't exposed to this risk, they should not be expected to share in the cost through their premiums.
 This means the cost of coverage would be very high for the smaller number of people who might need it.

 Basement Flooding From Sewer Backup Is Different Than Overland Flooding

 Overland flooding should not be confused with things such as sewer backups, flooding from neighbours, and accidents due to a broken pipe or plumbing issues are typically covered.